NLP2CT/NLPCC-2025-Task1/README.md

 The test data will be released on 2025/04/11.
 Participants are required to submit test result files (adding a "label" field based on the released test data).
 A unified system evaluation will be conducted, and the final scores and rankings of all participants will be announced on 2025/04/20 (along with the evaluation answers, allowing participants to verify their results).
 After receiving the competition results, participants may proceed with writing their papers, with the submission deadline set for 2025/05/22.
 The prediction file must be a single JSON file containing all texts.
 Each entry in the JSON file must include the fields "text" and "label".

+Submission Requirements:
+- Participants must submit the required test result files, final training data, and code (including a README.md or instructions for running the code).
+- Submitted materials will be used for backup and review purposes.
+(We will review the methods and data of the top-ranked teams to ensure reasonableness and fairness.)

+Penalties: Teams that violate the rules of the competition will be disqualified.

 # Important dates

 | Time | Events |